Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Texas ranks second for most hurricanes in America, its 66 hurricanes accounting for 22% of all hurricanes making landfall in the US.
-Once again, storms that hit Texas tend to be worse than in other parts of the country, with 29% of them considered major hurricanes.
+Texas ranks second for most hurricanes in America, with its 64 hurricanes accounting for 21% of all hurricanes making landfall in the US.
+Once again, storms that hit Texas tend to be worse than in other parts of the country, with 30% of them considered major hurricanes.

-Louisiana comes in at third for highest number of hurricanes, tied with North Carolina.
-The Bayou State has attracted 56 hurricanes, accounting for some 19% of all hurricanes in the US.
-Hurricanes tend to be more severe than those in North Carolina, with 32% of hurricanes making landfall in Louisiana considered major hurricanes.
+Louisiana comes in at third for the highest number of hurricanes, tied with North Carolina.
+The Bayou State has attracted 62 hurricanes, accounting for some 21% of all hurricanes in the US.
+Hurricanes tend to be pretty severe, with 29% of hurricanes making landfall in Louisiana considered major hurricanes.

-North Carolina ties with Louisiana in accounting for 19% of all US hurricanes.
-The severity of storm systems between the states differs, with only 13 of the hurricanes hitting North Carolina considered major hurricanes — one of the lowest percentages of all states affected by hurricanes.
+North Carolina ranks fourth for most hurricanes, accounting for 19% of all US hurricanes.
+The severity of storm systems between the states differs, with only 7 of its 58 hurricanes hitting North Carolina considered major hurricanes — one of the lowest percentages of all states affected by hurricanes.

 5. South Carolina

-The Big Apple makes number nine.
-New York owns 5.05% of all U.S. hurricanes.
+The Big Apple makes number eight.
+New York owns 5.0% of all U.S. hurricanes.
 That’s a total of 15 hurricanes making landfall in New York.
 Only 20% of these hurricanes were classified as major hurricanes.

 State with the highest chance of a hurricane being a major hurricane